99 beautiful things we love about America

 El Capitan, Yosemite National Park, California

 The grande dame of Yosemite National Park (along with Half Dome to the east), El Capitan rises proudly from the western side of Yosemite Valley.
-Its granite face appears near vertical and the peak tops out at a eye-watering 3,000 feet (914m).
+Its granite face appears near vertical and the peak tops out at an eye-watering 3,000 feet (914m).
 El Capitan, meaning "the captain", is a fitting name for the monolith.
-Now take a look at stunning photos of Europe's best national parks.

 Zion Canyon, Zion National Park, Utah